Bienvenue à Paris: it’s auto show time again

 Connecting with the world’s 3rd largest automobile market

-We’re sure that most automakers and ad agencies know the awesome metrics of the 50+ buyer space – c’mon, 7.6 million new vehicles are hard to miss.
+We’re sure that most automakers and ad agencies know the awesome metrics of the 50+ buyer space.
+C’mon, 7.6 million new vehicle buyers are hard to miss.

-Their failure to address this mega-market makes no sense – but it is based in comfortable excuses with deep roots.
+Their epic failure to address this mega-market makes no sense – but it is based in comfortable excuses with deep roots.

-Unfortunately, there is no easy way to increase market share in the world’s third largest auto market requires addressing it directly and in its own socio-cultural generational languages.
+Increasing market share in the world’s third largest auto market requires addressing it directly and in its own socio-cultural generational languages.
 This means hard work, open minds and expert coaching – not simply to avoid gaffes and goofs, but to build authentic engagement.
 Boomers have been advertised to all their lives – they know inauthenticity when they see it.

 And it’s well worth the effort to get things right: remember, Americans over fifty buy as many new cars each year as France, Germany and the UK combined.
 Zut alors!
 Ach du Lieber!
 Blimey!

-If there’s a brand out there that could handle the strain of winning an extra share point, aka 75,000 units or so, just honk – nous parlons Boomer-speak.
+If there’s an automaker out there that could handle the strain of winning an extra share point or two, say 75,000-150,000 units, just honk – nous parlons Boomer-speak.